jblackw2/ttt-4-display-board-rb-ruby-intro-000/README.md

 ## Objectives

-1. Define a method that accepts an argument.
+1. De
-2. Use the argument within the method.
+3. Read data from an afine a method that accepts an argument.
-3. Read data from an array.
+2. Use the argument within the method.rray.
 4. Print out a multi-line dynamic string using Interpolation

 ## Instructions